Evan-Kim2028/solc_event_extractor/README.md

 uv pip install solc-event-extractor
 `

+Note library was generated with python 3.12.5 version, so earlier python versions might not be compatible.

 # Usage
 In order to use the library, provide a raw github contract path or filepath to a .sol file.
 Make sure that the correct solidity version is also selected.
 ```python